mcealera/amazon-connect-workshop/README.md

 1. Log into the Amazon console.
 2. Navigate to Services > Lambda
 3. Click Create Function.
 If you have never used Lambda, you will get a slightly different get started screen - in this case, select Author from scratch.
 4. Enter a name.
 Select Python 3.7 as the runtime.
 For permissions, use an existing role and select the role you created during the previous step.
+Click Create.
-5. Use the following code:
+5. Navigate to the Function Code section and paste the following code:

 ```python
 import boto3